Wall Street set for weekly loss on gathering virus fears

 “There’s not much confidence in actual fundamentals, and a scare like the virus can be enough to force investors to rethink if markets have run too far too fast for too long,” said David Carter, chief investment officer at Lenox Wealth Advisors in New York.
 “There’s lots of uncertainty in the markets and the virus scare has only added to that.”

-Intel Corp’s (INTC.O) stock surged 7.8% after reporting jumps in data center and cloud computing revenue and forecasting better-than-expected 2020 earnings.
+Intel Corp’s (INTC.O) stock surged 7.8% after reporting jumps in data centre and cloud computing revenue and forecasting better-than-expected 2020 earnings.

 Consumer credit company American Express Co (AXP.N) benefited from a robust U.S. retail sales environment, posting a better-than-expected 9% annual revenue increase.
 Its stock advanced 2.3%.